It would have been all too easy for this teen comedy celebrating the cut-throat world of college a cappella competitions to be Glee-fully off note.

 Arriving at Barden University with her hopes of heading to LA to follow a music career dashed, Beca takes a job stacking CDs for the college DJ and deflecting the attentions of fellow student Jesse (Skylar Astin).

-She also reluctantly finds herself recruited by Aubrey (Snow), the inflexibly traditionalist leader of acoustic singers The Bellas, whose reflex vomiting hastened their exit from the national a cappella competition.
+She also reluctantly finds herself recruited by Chloe (Snow), the inflexibly traditionalist leader of acoustic singers The Bellas, whose reflex vomiting hastened their exit from the national a cappella competition.

 Keen to exorcise their carrot-flecked ghost, she's signed up a whole new batch of Bellas, including the generously-proportioned Fat Amy (Bridesmaids' Rebel Wilson), mute freestyler Lilly (Hana Mae Lee) and nymphomaniac musical dynamo Stacie (Alexis Knapp).